rcjberlin/rcj-dss/README.md

 }
 ```

+The `referee`-object is not used for authentication.
+But the request headers are set to authorize.
+Check https://github.com/rcjberlin/rcj-server for more information.

 ### Issues
 If you want to test it locally you may need to make sure that CORS requests are working.
 When using Firefox you can set *privacy.file_unique_origin* in about:config to false (see https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp for more details).

+### Next Steps
+* replace array with undone logs with tree-structure to offer redo
+* styling, css, nicer appearance
+* refactoring: better structure, maybe split into multiple files, more code-reuse?
+* runHistory: modal with information about each run, possibility to change certain fields and re-submit just this run
+* multi-language?
+* interfaces for multiple backends, create runSubmit object just before submitting and store a general run object in runHistory